noryarroyo/Github-Blog-/_posts/2023-05-08-sql-python.md

 <img src="https://raw.githubusercontent.com/noryarroyo/my386blog/main/assets/images/engine.jpg" alt="" style="width:400px;"/>

-Where you should place your own username and password and your database of choice.
-I have a database called movies in mysql and that's what I'll use for the next few steps.
+ You should place your username, password, database of choice, I have a database called movies in mySQL database, which I'll use for the next few steps.
+Your engine should now be able to pull information from SQL.